kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 ### Goldstein Phase Filtering

-Lets filter the noise so that we can improve visual interpretability of differential interferogram.
+Lets filter the noise so that we can improve visual interoperability of differential interferogram.

 GOTO :